Beaudrot-Lab-at-MSU/Beaudrot-et-al-2019-GEB/README.md

-# Mammal-distributional-dynamics
+# Local temperature and ecological similarity drive distributional dynamics of tropical mammals worldwide

-Files for Global Ecology and Biogeography paper "Local temperature and ecological similarity drive distributional dynamics of tropical mammals worldwide" by Beaudrot, Acevedo, Lessard et al.
+This repo contains everything necessary to recreate the results and figures for:

-This repo contains everything necessary to recreate the results and figures in our publication.
+Beaudrot, L., M. Acevedo, J.P.
+Lessard, A. Zvoleff, P.A.
+Jansen, C. Fletcher, E. Larney, T. O’Brien, F. Rovero, D. Sheil, S. Andelman and J. Ahumada.
+(2019).
+Local temperature and ecological similarity drive distributional dynamics of tropical mammals worldwide.
+Global Ecology and Biogeography.
+28(7):976-991.

 Formatted data and the main analysis file (Unmarked_Colext_Analysis_Simple.R) are in the folder "Occupancy Modelling".
 The file "BIOTIC_Include.RData" is the ecological similarity covariate data, which was calculated using the files in the folder "FPDist Calculation"